soradevtech/portfolio-02/README.md

 ** Currently using Safe SVG plugin to upload svg files in certain cases, but will be looking at alternatives**

 **To Do:**
-* Add descriptive comments to the project as needed (including Pods entries)
-* Incorporate Pods framework
-    * Pod structure has been written down (pods-structure.md)
+** These tasks will carry over to the next version of the portfolio as needed **

 * Change the class/id names to correctly represent elements
 * Add a close button for the nav popout menu that's used for smaller resolutions
 * Work on responsive stylings - Adjust the section spacing on the main page for smaller screens - Fix the top section splash image to display correctly at the lowest resolution - Fix the nav popout menu styling for the smaller resolutions - Adjust the responsive styling on the blog, 404, and search pages